 1. Choose a neutral nursery room idea with pops of colour

-2. Go for a muted version of the classic pink nursery room idea
+2. Go for a muted version of the classic pink nursery idea

-If you are a sucker for the baby pinks and blues that are the go-to colours for nurseries, why not give these colour schemes an update with contemporary, muted paint shades?
+If you are a sucker for the baby pinks and blues that are the go-to colors for nurseries, why not give these color schemes an update with contemporary, muted paint shades?
 Think duck-egg variations of blue and dusty, barely-there pinks.
 Still sweet, but with a contemporary twist.

-3. Create a Scandi nursery with a white colour scheme
+3. Create a Scandi nursery with a white color scheme

 Want to match the look in your own room?
-Don't miss these Scandi bedroom design ideas.
+Don't miss these Scandinavian bedroom ideas.

-4. Create this fun nursery room idea with graphic wallpaper patterns
+4. Create this fun nursery idea with graphic wallpaper patterns

 It's amazing how quickly a baby's room becomes a toddler's bedroom and play space, so why not decorate it with the future in mind?
-Choose bright, bold colours for a contemporary, fun, feel, and don't be afraid to experiment with eye-catching patterns – a mural will help to create a graphic centrepiece.
+Choose bright, bold colors for a contemporary, fun, feel, and don't be afraid to experiment with eye-catching patterns – a mural will help to create a graphic centerpiece.

-See the latest mural designs for every room in your home.
+See the latest mural design ideas for every room in your home.

 5. Enjoy a pastel nursery decorating scheme

-If your nursery is quite small or awkwardly shaped, enhance the space visually by painting one wall in a bright colour, in contrast with an otherwise neutral scheme.
+If your nursery is quite small or awkwardly shaped, enhance the space visually by painting half way up walls with a lovely pastel hue, in contrast with an otherwise neutral scheme.
 This will make the wall an attractive focal feature.
-Be careful not to use too many colours in a small very small nursery, though, or it will look busy not restful.
+Be careful not to use too many colors in a small very small nursery, though, or it will look busy not restful.

-Find out everything you need to know about creating feature walls in our design gallery.
+Find out everything you need to know about feature wall ideas in our design gallery.

 Like the baby pink shades, but don't want to commit to an all-pink nursery?
 There's a simple solution: try out one wall in pink, keeping the rest of the decor neutral.

-Browse more pretty pink room design ideas in our gallery.
+Browse more pretty pink room ideas in our gallery.

 See lots more gorgeous wallpapers for children's rooms.

 Matching window treatments to walls can work really well in a nursery, where the same rules as the rest of the house don't really apply.
-So long as your colour scheme isn't too crazy, an abundance of prints will look cosy and cute.
+So long as your color scheme isn't too crazy, an abundance of prints will look cozy and cute.